 The two plots below demonstrate the different biases of the model prediction of air temperature for two different 5-day runs.
 The first plot shows an approximate 1-1.5° C high bias in the model prediction for the period January 31 – February 4, 2007.
 By contrast, a high bias of generally less than 0.5° C is found for the period July 5–9, 2007.
-The transition from a high bias during the cool season to a low bias during the warm season highlights the seasonality of the results from the WRF model.
+The transition from a high bias during the cool season to a negative bias during the warm season highlights the seasonality of the results from the WRF model.